celiason/architecture/README.md

 - Test the model with more homes and on different localized data sets to see how well the model performs with different geographic styles in a given architectural type (e.g., California versus Chicago craftsman/bungalow homes)
 - Add a layer of home types could allow a user to take a look at how architecturally interesting an area is
 - Build a webapp where a person can type in a type of home they are interested in and see a density map of that home across a geographic region
+- Include addition features (number of rooms, lot size, home square footage) in the regression models

 ## References
 Software: